Server-to-Server (S2S) card payments

-Server-to-Server integration allows you to process card payments (Visa, Mastercard) directly on your website, without redirecting to an external gateway.
-Card data is encrypted with an RSA public key, ensuring transaction security.
+Server-to-Server integration lets you process card payments (Visa, Mastercard) directly on your website without redirecting the customer to an external payment gateway.
+Card data is encrypted with an RSA public key to secure the transaction.

-S2S integration requires PCI DSS certification, as payment card data is processed on your infrastructure.
-Enabling this integration mode requires prior approval from dpay - contact us before starting implementation.
+S2S integration requires PCI DSS certification because payment card data is processed by your infrastructure.
+Enabling this integration mode requires prior approval from dpay.
+Contact us before you begin implementation.

 Step 1: Register the payment

-Register the transaction the same way as in the standard integration:
+Register the transaction in the same way as in the standard integration:

 curl -X POST https://api-payments.dpay.pl/api/v1_0/payments/register \